CryptozombiesHQ/cryptozombie-lessons/3/06-ownable.md

 A few new things here we haven't seen before:

-1. **The `indexed` keyword.** This is only for `event`s, and it's basically a way to make those parameters searchable or filterable in the event logs.
-So because `newOwner` is `indexed`, you could have your DApp's front-end listen only for the `OwnershipTransferred` event when the new owner is a specific address.
-Or you could search the `OwnershipTransferred` logs to see if it was ever transfered to that address historically.

-2. **Constructors.** The constructor here is the function `function Ownable() public` — a constructor is a function with the same name as the contract name.
-This function will only execute once, when the contract is first created.
-In the case of `Ownable()`, it sets the owner of the contract to `msg.sender`, the person who deployed it.
-Constructors are optional in contracts.
+- Constructors: `function Ownable()`.
+A constructor is an optional function with the same name as the contract.
+A constructor only executes once, when the contract is first created.

-3. **Function Modifiers.** Notice `modifier onlyOwner()`.
-This looks kind of like a function, but it's not a full function by itself — it's used as its name implies, to modify other functions.
-We're going to look more at how to use function modifiers in the next chapter, and what that weird line of code `_;` does.
-But basically you can use this to limit function access so that only the owner of a contract can call certain functions.
+- Function Modifiers: `modifier onlyOwner()`.
+Modifiers are kind of half-functions that are used to modify other functions, usually to check some requirements prior to execution.
+In this case, `onlyOwner` can be used to limit function access to **only** the **owner** of the contract.
+We'll talk more about function modifiers in the next chapter, and what that weird `_;` does.

+So the `Ownable` contract basically does the following:

+1. When a contract is created, its constructor sets the `owner` to `msg.sender` (the person who deployed it)

-So the `Ownable` contract basically adds an owner to a contract, provides a function modifier called `onlyOwner` that can restrict access to certain functions to only the owner, and a function called `transferOwnership` that lets you transfer ownership of the contract to someone else.
+2. It adds an `onlyOwner` modifier, which can restrict access to certain functions to only the `owner`

+3. It allows you to transfer the contract to a new `owner`

-`onlyOwner` is such a common pattern that most Solidity DApps start with this contract copy and pasted, and then their contract inherits from it.
-We're going to add this functionality to our DApp.
+`onlyOwner` is such a common requirement for contracts that most Solidity DApps start with a copy/paste of `OnlyOwner`, and then their first contract inherits from it.

+Since we want to limit `setKittyContractAddress` to `onlyOwner`, we can do the same for our contract.

 ## Put it to the test